emqx/cloud-docs/en_US/connect_to_deployments/electron_sdk.md

-# Connect to the deployment using Electron
+# Connect to the Deployment with Electron

 This article mainly introduces how to use [MQTT](https://www.emqx.com/en/mqtt) in Electron projects, and complete a simple MQTT desktop client, and implement the connection, subscription, unsubscribe, messaging and other functions between the client and [MQTT broker](https://www.emqx.com/en/cloud).